mpolacek/lists/1001-albums.md

 - [ ] 591.
 Prince - Sign 'O' the Times
 - [ ] 592.
 The Cult : Electric.
 - [ ] 593.
 Depeche Mode - Music for the Masses
-- [ ] 594.
-Sisters of Mercy : Floodland.
+- [X] 594.
+The Sisters of Mercy - Floodland
 - [ ] 595.
 George Michael - Faith
 - [ ] 596.
 Hüsker Dü - Warehouse: Songs and Stories
 - [ ] 597.
 Butthole Surfers - Locust Abortion Technician (1987)